Reviewed by Hakan Demirci, M.D.

 Click on the image to begin

-- Redness and pain of the eye
+- Irritation and pain in the eye

 - Sensitivity to light and wind

 The symptoms described above may not necessarily mean that you have entropion.
 However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.